calculix/cae/README.md

 # TODO

-treeView context menu: Show/Hide empty containers, Expand/Collapse all, Delete implementation
+Parse INP-file into DOM during mesh import.
+Model import with all keywords.

 treeView: Edit implementation on DoubleClick.

+Move importINP to ccx_inp.py.

 Get all mutually exclusive arguments from the manual - now they are supported.

 Styles with icons for treeView elements.

-Parse INP-file into DOM during mesh import.
-Model import with all keywords.

 Show PDF documentation for each keyword's dialog.